 LODES includes breakouts by worker type.
-I am specifically interested in differentiating between low and high-income workers.
-LODES can be grouped into workers earning above or below \$40,000 annually.
-Throughout the paper, I will refer to low-income workers as those earning below \$40,000 and high-income workers as those earning above \$40,000.
+For income, LODES can be grouped into workers earning above or below \$40,000 annually.
+The wide income buckets are a limitation of the LODES data.
+Throughout the paper, I refer to low-income workers as those earning below \$40,000 and I refer to those earning above \$40,000 as either middle-to-high-income workers or higher-income workers.
+For individual income, \$40,000 corresponds to roughly the 54th percentile of the income distribution in New York City during the study period.11

 For every route-year observation, I determine whether that route-year is served by a ferry connection.
 I first geocode ferry terminal locations from a list provided by the City of New York.
 I generate circular buffers around ferry terminals to identify an area of pedestrian access.
 In the main specification, I use a 200-meter buffer.
 I overlay terminal buffers on the census tract shapefile and identify all census tracts that are overlapped by the local buffer of a particular terminal.
 If the tract and buffer overlap at all I consider the tract to be treated by that ferry terminal.
 I consult the route map (Figure 1) to identify every pair of terminals that are served by a common ferry route.
 I use the opening date of each of the six newly established ferry routes.
-The variable for an active ferry connection takes a value of one if the route is served by a common ferry route, meaning the tracts are both within the buffer of a terminal that accommodates the common route,9 and the ferry is open to the public in that year.10
+The variable for an active ferry connection takes a value of one if the route is served by a common ferry route, meaning the tracts are both within the buffer of a terminal that accommodates the common route12 and the ferry is open to the public in that year.13